 This String Beans and Shallots recipe is truly a breeze to make.
 It has only six ingredients, including salt and pepper.
 That means, each ingredient should shine.
 Fresh string beans (green beans) barely cooked, shallots (no subbing regular yellow onions, please), good kosher or sea salt and freshly ground pepper and Aleppo pepper (if you have it) make this simple dish memorable.

 I like to serve the dish at room temperature, but it’s also good cold.
-And better yet, it is tasty the next day so you can make more than enough and save the leftovers or make it the day before your event.
-With the shallots and garlic, it’s got a nice kick.
+Even better the next day, make more than enough so you have leftovers.
+The shallots and garlic give it a nice kick.
 Aleppo pepper adds a slight hint of spiciness without overwhelming the dish.
-The olive oil makes the salad glisten, yet it doesn’t seem oily.
-The bottom line is that these string beans are assertive enough to get noticed on the barbecue spread and addictive once people taste them.
+The olive oil makes the salad glisten, yet it isn’t oily.
+A great addition to the BBQ side table, people inevitably come back for more once they taste it.

 String Beans and Shallots is versatile too.
 After I made the batch for this post, I refrigerated them and added them to a simple romaine lettuce and chopped tomato salad.
 What a fabulous combination!